stolostron/rhacm-docs/.github/ISSUE_TEMPLATE/documentation-report.md

 ---

 <!--

+Use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file as the table of contents.
+The `summary.md` file provides direct linking within the repository to the corresponding files.

+1. Provide detailed descriptions of the changes.
+If you provide your contact information, we can contact you with any questions related to your issue.
+2. Add _squad-doc_ label to the issue.
+3. Submit the issue.
 Please add `squad:doc` label.

-**Note:** You cannot close your issue until the ID team has completed the work.
-If the issue does not contain sufficient information, the ID team may return your issue.

-The ID team adds the `doc:ready for review` label when it is time to start reviewing the changes.
+The ID team adds the `in-review` label when it is time to start reviewing the changes.
 -->

 ## Documentation Report

 ## Product release(s)
--[] [ACM 4.4]
+- [ ] [ACM 4.4]

-Note: For Common services and IBM Cloud Private version 3.2.1 and earlier defects, open up an issue in the [roadmap repo](https://github.ibm.com/IBMPrivateCloud/roadmap/issues/new?template=documentation-report.md).

 **Note:** ID will update the current version and the two previous versions (n-2).
 For earlier versions, we will address only P1 & P2 Doc APARS for releases in support.

 ## Type of documentation change